 Websites can use Webmention however they like.
 They can chose to curate and display their Webmentions publicly on the relevant page, or just as a way to collect reactions to webpages they’ve published.
 It’s similar to earlier linkback standards like Trackback and Pingback.
 However, the Webmention standard encourages link verification, addresses DoS vulnerabilities, and reduces the abuse potential compared to those earlier protocols.
 It also encourages notifying pages when links are removed and not only when they’re added.

 This article’s headline promised “ten minutes” and not a couple of afternoons, though.
 I’ll deliver on the headline, but I’d like to encourage people to implement it themselves.
-This isn’t always an option though, such as when you have a static website or publish on a website or platform out of your control.
+This isn’t always an option though, such as when you’ve a static website or publish on a website or platform out of your control.

-Webmention can be used for non-public communication, but it’s really intended to be used on publicly accessible websites.
+Webmention can be used for non-public communication, but it’s intended to be used on publicly accessible websites.
 Unless you expect to receive notifications from private platforms, you can outsource the endpoint that will be receiving Webmentions to a free-of-charge hosted third-party service.
 The rest of this article will go into how you can do that in a few easy steps.

 To receive Webmentions, you need an HTTP endpoint capable of receiving and verifying them, and you need to add Webmention auto-discovery information to your webpages.

 You can sign up and use Webmention.io to receive your website’s Webmentions.
-You need to login with your domain name to register it to get setup to receive Webmentions.
+You need to login with your domain name to register it to get set up to receive Webmentions.

 The required Webmention endpoint auto-discovery method uses a